 People with transient global amnesia suddenly but temporarily lose the ability to store new memories and to recall events that happened after the amnesia occurred.
-They are alert and anxious and often repeat the same question or phrase.
+They are alert and anxious and often repeat the same question or phrase because they cannot remember it.
 They may be confused about time and place but are usually not confused about the identity of other people.
+They can provide coherent answers to questions that do not depend on memory.
 People sometimes also forget some of the things that happened before the amnesia occurred.

 Memory loss usually lasts 1 to 8 hours but may last 30 minutes up to 24 hours (rarely).

 Doctors usually diagnose transient global amnesia based mainly on symptoms.
-They also do imaging tests such as computed tomography (CT), magnetic resonance imaging (MRI), or both to check for abnormalities.
+They also do tests to check for other causes of sudden amnesia:

 Because a seizure in the temporal lobe can temporarily impair memory, doctors may do electroencephalography (EEG) to check for abnormal electrical activity in the brain that suggests a seizure.